 zone topology labels are supported.

-Hosts > Edit Config > Labels. e.g., add the topology labels as follows:
+Configure topology labels on the Harvester nodes on the Hosts > Edit Config > Labels page.
+For example, add the topology labels as follows:

-Creating a guest Kubernetes cluster using the Harvester node driver and it is recommended to add the node affinity rules, this will help to avoid node drifting to other zones after VM rebuilding.
+Create a downstream RKE2 cluster using the Harvester node driver with Harvester cloud provider enabled.
+We recommend adding the node affinity rules, which prevents nodes from drifting to other zones after VM rebuilding.

-After the cluster is successfully deployed, confirm that guest Kubernetes node labels are successfully synchronized from the Harvester VM node.
+After the cluster is ready, confirm that those topology labels are successfully synchronized to the nodes on the guest Kubernetes cluster.

 Now deploy workloads on your guest Kubernetes cluster, and you should be able to manage them using the topology spread constraints.